secondRZ/swe-interview/topics/unity-and-game-dev.md

 * **Tips**
   * After adding any assets with their own lighting, go to Window -&gt; Lighting -&gt; Settings and click "Generate Lighting".
   * Hotkeys: Alt click+drag.
 F, Q, W, E, R, Z, and X.
+  * Use the Asset Store for things that may come in handy.
+  * Simple camera affects: Asset Store -&gt; Post Processing Stack -&gt; Import.
+Main Camera -&gt; Add Component -&gt; Post Processing Behavior.
+Prefabs -&gt; Right Click -&gt; Create -&gt; Post Processing Profile -&gt; Name it.
+Drag it into the main camera's created component.
+Select the profile in the project window.
+Play with options.

 ## Process